 The structure of prokaryotic cells.

 If the process of aerobic respiration occurs in prokaryotes, then special protrusions of the plasma membrane are used for this - mesosomes.
-If the bacteria are photosynthetic, then the process of photosynthesis occurs on photosynthetic membranes - thylakoids.
+If bacteria are photosynthetic, then the process of photosynthesis occurs on photosynthetic membranes - thylakoids.

-1) symbiotic hypothesis explains the mechanism of the emergence of some organelles of the eukaryotic cell - mitochondria and photosynthetic plastids.
+1) symbiotic hypothesis explains the mechanism of emergence of some organelles of the eukaryotic cell - mitochondria and photosynthetic plastids.

 Structure eukaryotic cell.

-A cell is an elementary unit of the structure and vital activity of all alive organisms(except viruses, which are often spoken of as non-cellular forms of life), which has its own metabolism, is capable of independent existence, self-reproduction and development.
-All living organisms either, as multicellular animals, plants and mushrooms, consist of many cells, or, as many protozoa and bacteria are unicellular organisms...
-The section of biology dealing with the study of the structure and vital activity of cells was named cytology...
-Recently, it is also customary to talk about cell biology, or cell biology.
+A cell is an elementary unit of structure and vital activity of all alive organisms(except viruses, which are often referred to as non-cellular forms of life), possessing their own metabolism, capable of independent existence, self-reproduction and development.
+All living organisms are either multicellular animals, plants And mushrooms, consist of many cells, or, like many protozoa And bacteria, are single-celled organisms.
+The branch of biology that studies the structure and functioning of cells is called cytology.
+Recently, it has also become common to talk about cell biology, or cell biology.

-Distinctive features of plant and animal cells
+Distinctive characteristics of plant and animal cells

 Signs

-Plant cell
+plant cell

 Plastids

-Chloroplasts, chromoplasts, leukoplasts
+Chloroplasts, chromoplasts, leucoplasts

-Food method
+Nutrition method

 Autotrophic (phototrophic, chemotrophic)